Portfolio: Request Tracker extensions

 Delegated category fields with colour coding

-Allow custom fields of the "select one value" type to be colour coded, and for the control of the list of possible values, and their colour codes, to be delegated to members of a specific RT group who do need any other special privileges.
+Allow custom fields of the "select one value" type to be colour coded, and for the control of the list of possible values, and their colour codes, to be delegated to members of a specific RT group who do not need any other special privileges.

 Ticket checklists